Alex-Yates/DLMworkshops/README.md

 The data insert scripts can be used to populate the SimpleTalk and SqlServerCentral databases with some test data.
-The SimpleTalk data insert script can also be used against the BlogsDotRedgate database since this shares an identical schema.
+The SimpleTalk data insert script can also be used against the BlogsDotRedgate database since this shares a similar schema.

-The AdventureWorks DB contains too much data to practically put into source control but you can download your own copy.
+The AdventureWorks DB contains too much data to practically put into source control but you can download your own copy and use SQL Data Compare to populate it.